chauff/cse1500-web-transcripts/Lecture-1.md

 ## Web standards

-A [video pitch](https://vimeo.com/110256895) by the World Wide Web Consortium (also known as `W3C`): what are Web standards and what makes Web standards so important?
+A [video pitch](https://vimeo.com/110256895) by the World Wide Web Consortium (also known as `W3C`): what are Web standards and what makes web standards so important?

 ## Learning goals

-- Describe how Web servers asnd clients interact with each other
+- Describe how web servers and clients interact with each other
-- Write HTTP messages that request Web resources from Web servers and understand the responses
+- Write HTTP messages that request web resources from web servers and understand the responses
 - Describe the different components of URLs and their purpose
 - Understand and employ basic HTTP authentication
 - Explain the difference between HTTP and HTTPS

 ## World Wide Web vs. Internet

-### A brief history of the Web
+### A brief history of the web

 The vision of the World Wide Web was already developed in the 1940s by Vannevar Bush, an American engineer who described his idea of a *memex* (a combination of memory and index) in the article [As We May Think](https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/).
-The Web can simply be described as **a system of interconnected hypertext documents, available via the Internet**.
+The web can simply be described as **a system of interconnected hypertext documents, available via the Internet**.

 In the 1960s, the first steps from vision to reality were made by DARPA, the *Defense Advanced Research Projects Agency* of the US department of defense.
 The so-called ARPANET was built for mail and file transfer and designed in a way to withstand the loss of a portion of the network; as long as some connections remain, the remaining connected parties should still be able to communicate.

 It took about 30 years, before the Internet was opened to the public (in the late 1980s) and among the first non-military participants were universities and organisations such as [CERN](https://home.cern/), the *European Organisation for Nuclear Research*.
 In fact, at CERN, Tim Berners-Lee created the World Wide Web: he was the man who first successfully implemented client-server communication on the Internet via the **hypertext transfer protocol** (or HTTP).
-Tim Berners-Lee remains an important figure on the Web development today, in fact, he is the current director of the Word Wide Web Consortium.
+Tim Berners-Lee remains an important figure on the web development today, in fact, he is the current director of the Word Wide Web Consortium.

-In the early days of the Web, the "browser" looked nothing like they do today; one of the earliest one was Lynx, a text-based browser.
+In the early days of the web, the "browser" looked nothing like they do today; one of the earliest one was Lynx, a text-based browser.
 Here is an example of such a text-based browser, Lynx, which you can still use today:

 <img src="https://upload.wikimedia.org/wikipedia/commons/d/d5/Lynx-wikipedia.png" width="600">